websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/configuring-remote-live-staging.md

 To give a local User permission to publish changes from staging to production/live, create an identical User account with identical permissions for the User on the remote server.

 To simplify this process, you can use LDAP to copy selected User accounts from your local server to your remote server.

-## Applying Patches When Using Remote Staging

-When applying patches to a remote Staging environment, you must apply them to all your servers.
-Having servers on different patch levels is not a good practice and can lead to import failures and data corruption.
-It is essential that all servers are updated to the same patch level to ensure remote staging works correctly.
+See [Connecting to an LDAP Directory](./../../users-and-permissions/devops/connecting-to-a-user-directory/connecting-to-an-ldap-directory.md) for more information.

 ## Configuring Remote Staging's Buffer Size